-An EC Coordinator or administrator will be present at Parent/Teacher conferences involving parents who do not live together.
+An EC Director or administrator will be present at Parent/Teacher conferences involving parents who do not live together as needed.

-These steps are made to ensure that both parents understand and jointly receive the commendations and recommendations of the teachers and administrator regarding a particular child.
+These steps are made to ensure that both parents understand and jointly receive the recommendations of the teachers and administrator regarding their child.